 - Indian chicken tikka masala is not Indian.
 It originated in Scotland and was popularized in India.

 - India is the largest producer of a variety of spices.

 - Indians enjoy savoring food with their hands as it aids in engaging all the five senses while eating.
 Isn’t it an interesting fact about Indians?

 Historical facts about India

-Indian history dates back to millions of years.
-These historical facts about India are jaw-dropping.
+Indian history dates back millions of years, and learning about these enlightening historical facts about India can leave you amazed.

 - An unknown fact about ancient India is never in her entire history did India invade any other part of the world.

 - Ancient India believed in the practice of Sati wherein the widows were supposed to surrender themselves in the funeral fire of their husbands.
 After many reforms, this practice was outlawed.

 - Chess, also known as Shatranj in Hindi, was invented in India.

 - Ancient Indians mastered the extraction of zinc during the 10th century BC and were also experts in metallurgy.